 First time I tried Khinkali was in St Petersburg, Russia at the restaurant across the street from our apartment.
 Georgian food is amazing, and not commonly recognized outside of the former Soviet Union.
 I am not an expert on Georgian food, but had to learn how to make Khinkali.
-They are like Russian Pelmeni dumplings on crack (say no to drugs kids).
+They are like Russian Pelmeni dumplings on steroids! (say no to drugs kids).

 The Khinkali meat mixture feels quite watery when preparing, due to the added water.
 The water is necessary to ensure that the pockets of meat cook in their own broth.
 When biting the Khinkali, the hot broth pours out!
+You don't want dry Georgian dumplings!

 The other secret Georgian spice is Blue Fenugreek.
 Usually easily found in your Russian deli or European Deli, also called Utskho Suneli.
 I ran out, and had to use regular ground Fenugreek for this recipe.
 The difference is that Blue Fenugreek is milder, so I suggest using ½ a teaspoon less if you can only find regular Fenugreek.